KenDickey/Small/RuntimeModel.md

 All the machine knows are bits, either in memory or registers.

 Smalltalk Objects are represented as either
-Immediate Values, those which fit in a machine register, or
+_Immediate Values_, those which fit in a machine register, or
-Vector-Like Objects, an array, the first part of which is a Header, which encodes clues to its size and structure) and an optional part which is interpreted either as Smalltalk Objects (A compact array of Slots) or binary data (e.g. a ByteVector).
+_Vector-Like Objects_, an array, the first part of which is a Header, which encodes clues to its size and structure) and an optional part which is interpreted either as Smalltalk Objects (A compact array of Slots) or binary data (e.g. a ByteVector).